MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 * **Analyst**

-  * Can access, use, and customize the analytical templates available through the Workplace Analytics Azure Templates website link.
+  * Can access, use, and customize the analytical templates available through a Workplace Analytics Azure Templates website link.
   * Can access, use, and customize the Power BI reports and dashboards connected to the Workplace Analytics Azure Templates.

 * **API User**

-  * Can access, use, and customize the analytical templates available through the Workplace Analytics Azure Templates website link.
+  * Can access and use a limited set of templates made available through a Workplace Analytics Azure Templates website link.
+  * Assign to allow automated processes access to data from specific scenarios.

 * **Data Owner**

-  * Can access, use, and customize the analytical templates available through the Workplace Analytics Azure Templates website link.
+  * Can access, use, and customize the analytical templates available through a Workplace Analytics Azure Templates website link.
+  * For the Join Datasets template, can share access to their joined datasets with other template users.

 * **Data Scientist**

-  * Can access, use, and customize the same analytical templates and Power BI reports and dashboards as the Analyst.
+  * Can access, use, and customize the same analytical templates and Power BI reports and dashboards as an Analyst.
   * Can also access the Azure Databricks Workspace and use Python or R scripts to derive new insights.

 **To add users and assign them roles:**